swonlee-13/inception/README.md

 2. FTP server
 3. Adminer
 4. My own static webpage server
-5. One more service of my choice
+5. One more service of my choice -> (I selected flask server because I never used python before)

 # Caution
 This project only runs in Linux / Mac Os.